BP Sells Petrochemical Arm To Ineos For $5 Billion - UrduPoint

 "Today's agreement is another deliberate step in building a BP that can compete and succeed through the energy transition," Looney added.

-In the immediate future, BP must rebuild its finances, having said earlier this month that it would take a hit of up to $17.5 billion in the second quarter.
+In the immediate future, BP must rebuild its finances, having earlier this month said it would take a hit of up to $17.5 billion in the second quarter.

 With the coronavirus fallout ravaging global oil demand, BP has decided also to axe around 10,000 jobs, or 15 percent of its global workforce.